Arthy000/gherkin-testcafe/README.md

 #### Basic HTTP Authentication

-TestCafe doesn't display nor handle the browser's dialog boxes, so [Basic HTTP Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) can only be acheived by programmatically setting the Authorization header properly then accessing the page.
+TestCafé doesn't display nor handle the browser's dialog boxes, so [Basic HTTP Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) can only be achieved by programmatically setting the Authorization header properly, then accessing the page.

-To do this, regular TestCafe exposes the [fixture.httpAuth](https://testcafe.io/documentation/402781/reference/test-api/fixture/httpauth) and [test.httpAuth](https://testcafe.io/documentation/402735/reference/test-api/test/httpauth) methods.
+To do this, regular TestCafé exposes the [fixture.httpAuth](https://testcafe.io/documentation/402781/reference/test-api/fixture/httpauth) and [test.httpAuth](https://testcafe.io/documentation/402735/reference/test-api/test/httpauth) methods.

-For the same reason as before, in gherkin-testcafe neither are accessible outside of the compiler.
+For the same reason as before, in gherkin-testcafe, neither are accessible outside of the compiler.
 To work around that, you may create `featureFileName.credentials.js` next to `featureFileName.feature` that exports the needed credentials.

-That file being JS, you can get the credentials from any kind of source you'd like, as long as the end result is properly exported with the property names that httpAuth is expecting.
+That file being JS, you can get the credentials from any kind of source you'd like, as long as the end result is properly exported with the property names that `httpAuth` is expecting.

 The credentials are applied to all the tests in the feature.
 They will not be applied to any other feature, each feature file requires its own dedicated credential file.

-At the moment, httpAuth can only be used at the feature level.
+At the moment, `httpAuth` can only be used at the feature level.

 ## Writing step definitions